Utah Administrative Code

 Personal bonds shall be accompanied by:

 (A) a cash deposit to the School and Institutional Trust Lands Administration.
-The agency will not be responsible for any investment returns on cash deposits.
-Such interest will be retained in the account and applied to the bond value of the account unless the agency has approved the payment of interest to the operator; or
+The agency will not be responsible for any investment returns on cash deposits; or

 (B) a cashier's check or certified check made payable to the School and Institutional Trust Lands Administration; or